 |Very Good (740-799)||$1,451||$1,871|

-If you are carrying an at-fault accident, speeding ticket, reckless driving violation, or DUI on your record, safeco could be a better choice than State Farm.
-Each insurer has different post-violation pricing structures, so don't hesitate to shop around to understand which insurer suits you.
+If you are saddled with an at-fault collision or ticket, State Farm could be the better choice than Safeco.
+However, a reckless driving or DUI charge costs less at Safeco.
+Every car insurance company has different post-violation pricing structures, so don't be afraid to shop around to figure out which insurance company suits you.

 |At-fault accident (damage < $1,000)||$2,849||$2,546|